Biblink02/WebSDR-Transceiver/README.md

 - **Decimation**: 520834
 - **Filter Taps**: [] (automatic)

-After this block, we're working with samples at 48 kHz—a standard audio rate that's much easier to process and matches what audio systems expect.
+After this block, we're working with samples at 48 kHz-a standard audio rate that's much easier to process and matches what audio systems expect.

 **Output**: Complex samples at 48000 Hz, still centered at 0 Hz.